Harnessing Generative AI for the Legal Industry: Opportunities, Risks, and Strategies

 Neha Jain

-Neha is a seasoned content manager with 8+ years of experience, currently leading content initiatives for Hi-Tech and Professional Services (HTPS) at Hexaware.
+Neha is a seasoned content manager with 8+ years of experience, currently leading content initiatives for High Tech and Professional Services (HTPS) at Hexaware.
 She has experience managing content across diverse industries and is adept in crafting versatile content that supports thought leadership goals within the vertical.

 Read more Read more image